- Intake: 2

 The ASNC department is located opposite the College in West Road.
-As ASNC is such a small department (about 70 undergraduate students distributed between the three years and 29 colleges) much of your subject related activity will be run through the department.
+As ASNC is such a small department (about 90 undergraduate students distributed between the three years and 29 colleges), your subject related activity will be run through the department.

 You will be requested to provide two marked essays following your application.